2nd Generation Wood Heat Controller

 This page also sets time zone for the RTC.

-If web polling is checked the displayed page is continuously refreshed.
+If web polling is checked the displayed page is continuously refreshed in the web browser.

 If 1-wire cable is long the TDSO parameter can be used to adjust sample timing.